dbshadow/Dingo/README.md

     -   **IDML Tools**:
         - **Extractor**: Upload an `.idml` file to generate and download a translatable `.csv` file.
         - **Rebuilder**: Upload the original `.idml` and the translated `.csv` to generate a new, translated `.idml` file.

+    -   **Live Translator**:
+        - Select source and target languages.
+        - Type or paste text into the left-hand text area.
+        - Click the translate button (→) to see the result in the right-hand text area.

 ### Command-Line Interface (CLI)